hapipal/hapipal.com/lib/content/getting-started.md

 git cherry-pick objection
 ```

-If you cloned the pal repo (rather than using `npx hpal new ...`), you'll need to fetch the tagged commits first:
+If you cloned the pal repo (rather than using `npm init @hapipal paldo-riddles`), you'll need to fetch the tagged commits first:

 ```sh
 git fetch pal --tags